villaluzr20/CSCI4710-Vampire/README.md

 ## Introduction

 Welcome to the Classmate Vampire Detection System!
-This project aims to help you determine if your classmate might be a vampire based on four key features: shadow, garlic, complexion, and accent.
+This project aims to help you determine if your classmate might be a vampire based on four key features: shadow, garlic, and complexion.
 Please follow the instructions below to conduct a thorough analysis and make an informed decision.

 ## Features